Qualifications To Be Speaker Of The House

 4. Negotiation and Mediation: The Speaker is often involved in negotiations with the Senate and the President to reach agreements on legislation.
 They must be able to bridge divides and find common ground to move important bills forward.

 5. Party Leadership: As the leader of the majority party, the Speaker is responsible for maintaining party discipline and unity.
-They work closely with party whips to ensure that members vote along party lines on key issues.
+They work closely with party whips to confirm that members vote along party lines on key issues.

 Trends and Latest Developments